-Some might say this is a must visit attraction with one day in Berlin because of its historical significance in being the main checkpoint between the former East and West Berlin, but we argue otherwise.
-During our last visit to Berlin, I spent time with Charlie Kedmenec of MyDestination Berlin and he told me “Checkpoint Charlie is probably my least favorite attraction in Berlin,” that says a lot because this guy really knows Berlin and his name is even Charlie.
-His issue with Checkpoint Charlie is that’s it’s massively overrun with tourist buses, it’s tacky and there’s better alternatives to experiencing Berlin’s dark history in terms of Nazi rule and the Cold War aftermath.
+Some might say this is a must visit attraction with one day in Berlin because of its historical significance in being the main checkpoint between former East and West Berlin, but not necessarily.
+During our last visit to Berlin, I spent time with Charlie Kedmenec of MyDestination Berlin and he told me “Checkpoint Charlie is probably my least favorite attraction in Berlin,” that says a lot because he knows Berlin well and his name is even Charlie.
+His issue with Checkpoint Charlie is that it is massively overrun with tourist buses, it’s tacky and there’s better alternatives to experiencing Berlin’s dark history in terms of Nazi rule and the Cold War aftermath.

 Instead of Checkpoint Charlie, if you do one historical thing in Berlin, you should visit the Topography of Terror.
 This is a great modern exhibition (and it’s free, unlike the indoor exhibition of Checkpoint Charlie which costs €12.50).
-If you spend an hour at Topography, you’ll gain a better understanding of how the Nazis came to power and the extent of the terror they inflicted on so many people, including the political dissidents within their own country.
+If you spend an hour at the Topography of Terror, you’ll gain a better understanding of how the Nazis came to power and the extent of the terror they inflicted on so many people, including the political dissidents within Germany.
+Spend around an hour here.

-There’s 3 bonus reasons you should visit the Topography of Terror:
+3 Bonus Reasons you Should Visit the Topography of Terror:

-1) One of the few remaining sections of the Berlin Wall lies right in front of the exhibition.
+1) One of the few remaining sections of the Berlin Wall lies dramatically in front of the exhibition.

-2) Just beyond this is the old Luftwaffe, headquarters of the Nazi Air Force, which amazingly was never bombed and now houses the German treasury!
+2) Just beyond this is the former Luftwaffe, headquarters of the Nazi Air Force, which amazingly was never bombed.
+It’s the current headquarters of the German Finance Ministry.

-3) The exhibition is housed atop the old SS headquarters and when you tour the grounds you can see many old prison cells underground, which gives an appropriately creepy feeling to Nazi history.
+3) The exhibition is housed atop the old SS headquarters and when you tour the grounds you can see many old prison cells underground.
+This gives an appropriately creepy feeling to Nazi history.

-If you visit this area on a cloudy day, like I did, you’ll really feel an emotional connection with this unfortunate time in German history.
+If you visit this area on an overcast day, like I did, you’ll really feel an emotional connection with this unfortunate time in German history.
 This is a must if you only have one day in Berlin.
-It’s even close by to Checkpoint Charlie, so you could quickly swing by there to take a few photos of the replica border check point too. #DoItForTheGram (or don’t)
+It’s close by to Checkpoint Charlie, so you can quickly swing by there to take a few selfies with the replica border check point too. #DoItForTheGram (or don’t)

 If you’re in the mood for a lively and vast beer hall, with lots of outdoor seating during the warmer months, you can’t go wrong with Hofbrau Berlin.
-If you’re looking for a totally unique experience that combines German beer and the stock market, we’d recommend The Berliner Republik.
+If you’re looking for a totally unique experience that combines German beer and the stock market, head to The Berliner Republik.
 The Berliner Republik sells its beer based on supply and demand and has several TV’s showing a live beer exchange.
 If a beer is particularly popular at the moment, prices will be higher.
-If a beer isn’t selling as well, prices will be lower.
+If a beer isn’t selling as well, prices will drop.
 We enjoyed the concept and lively atmosphere of this pub so much we visited on two nights during Bell’s conference.
 The food was good too, speaking of which…

 4) Savour Great German Pork, Sausage and Potato Dumplings

-When sitting down to eat, be sure to enjoy a schnitzel, pork knuckle, or roast pork (unless you hate pork or have religious objections) with potato dumplings (choose whichever one comes with potato dumplings because they’re usually excellent in Berlin).
-A quick sausage from a mobile street vendor that’s actually carrying his grill is super handy for lunch and unique to Berlin, as we haven’t seen this anywhere else we’ve visited (they’re not the greatest Berlin sausages, but it’s fun and easy if you only have one day in Berlin and don’t want to waste time sitting in a restaurant for lunch.
+When sitting down for lunch or dinner, enjoy a schnitzel, pork knuckle, or roast pork with potato dumplings (choose whichever one comes with potato dumplings because they’re usually excellent in Berlin).
+A sausage from a mobile street vendor that’s carrying his grill is super handy for a quick lunch and unique to Berlin.
+We haven’t seen this anywhere else we’ve visited.
+They’re not the greatest Berlin sausages, but it’s fast if you only have one day in Berlin and don’t want to waste time sitting in a restaurant for lunch.

-Aside from The Berliner Republik, we also recommend the food at Mutter Hoppe, where you can even sit with an antique sewing machine.
+Aside from The Berliner Republik, we also recommend eating at Mutter Hoppe, where you sit among antiques, like old sewing machines, which is kitsch but fun.
 It’s also close to the Fernsehturm, Berlin’s TV Tower at Alexanderplatz, which is well worth seeing and snapping a few photos.
 The massive TV tower was built by the East Germans between 1965 and 1969 as a symbol of national pride.
 It stands at 1,198 feet (365 meters) and is still the tallest building in Berlin.

 The Brandenburg gate is also close to the Reichstag, home of the German parliament (the Bundestag).
-On a previous visit to Berlin we toured the rooftop of the Reichstag, which is worthwhile.
+On a previous visit to Berlin we toured the rooftop of the Reichstag, which is definitely worthwhile.
 This is free, but if you only have one day in Berlin it might not be worth it because you’ll have to queue for perhaps an hour.
-But the panoramic views of the city and massive glass dome, where you can gaze down into the German parliament’s chamber are great, especially for free.
+But the panoramic views of the city and massive glass dome, where you can gaze down into the German parliament’s chamber are great.